PLU Alumni Travel Opportunities

 Christ Church, Windhoek

 Etosha, National Park

-The Namibia Alumni Travel Seminar 2020 has been cancelled due to COVID-19.
-The program will be offered again in April 2021.
+The Namibia Alumni Travel Seminar 2020 was cancelled due to COVID-19.
+Check back for a new alumni travel offering in 2022!

 Through a collaborative effort of the Office of Alumni and the Wang Center for Global Education, PLU is now offering opportunities for study away-like programs to PLU alumni and friends.